ctjoy/dotfiles/README.md

 # My Dotfiles

-You can see more detail in [ My Dotfiles Notebook ](https://ctjoy.gitbooks.io/my-dotfiles-notebook/content/).
+You can find more detail in [ My Dotfiles Notebook ](https://ctjoy.gitbooks.io/my-dotfiles-notebook/content/).

 ## Installation